pfmoore/lea/README.md

 ---

-**New**: [Bayesian Reasoning with Lea: the COVID-19 Case](https://mybinder.org/v2/gh/piedenis/lea_mini_tutorials/master?filepath=Lea_COVID19.ipynb) (Jupyter Notebook - no installation required)

-**New**: The Statues algorithm, which is at the core of Lea, will be presented at the forthcoming [Computing Conference 2020](http://saiconference.com/Computing) (London - 16-17 July).

-**WARNING: Following [Bitbucket decision to drop Mercurial (Hg) support](http://bitbucket.org/blog/sunsetting-mercurial-support-in-bitbucket), the present Lea repository has been migrated to Git on April 12, 2020.
-The old Lea repository in Mercurial is temporarily available [here](http://bitbucket.org/piedenis/lea_hg)**
+**New**: Lea will be presented as a poster at forthcoming [PROBPROG2020](http://probprog.cc/posters/), hosted by the MIT.
+A dedicated virtual table will allow raising your questions/suggestions on Lea (Fri October 23rd).
+Anyone is warmly welcome!

 ---